 - Hydrate: Dehydration can make palpitations worse.
 Have a glass of water — or if you’ve been exercising heavily, try a sports drink with electrolytes.
 Avoid caffeinated drinks, which can trigger more anxiety and palpitations.

 Getting care for anxiety or palpitations

 Nearly everyone experiences anxiety and a racing heart on occasion — it’s part of being human.
-But don’t ignore frequent anxiety or palpitations.
+But don’t ignore frequent anxiety or palpitations, especially if they’re a new symptom.
 Your doctor can help you discover the causes and provide treatment if needed.